 - 1. The trees and/or vegetation to be removed (the subject of this approval) are identified on the plan attached as Appendix 1.
 No other trees or vegetation are to be removed or damaged, and the removal of the subject tree is to be undertaken in a manner that incurs no damage to nearby vegetation. - 2.
-Council's Environment and Planning Department must be notified two (2) business days prior to the proposed date of commencement of any approved vegetation clearing. - All removal works must be undertaken by a suitably qualified and experienced contractor having full regard to safety precautions and considerations who is able to demonstrate a comprehensive Occupational Health and Safety Policy specific to tree work with relevant insurances in place. - 4.
+All removal works must be undertaken having full regard to safety precautions and considerations who is able to demonstrate a comprehensive Occupational Health and Safety Policy specific to tree work with relevant insurances in place. - 3.
 The work authorized by this approval must be carried out in an environmentally sensitive manner in accordance with the conditions of this approval.
 If in doubt the precautionary principle should be applied.
-Stop work and contact Council for advice. - Prior to the removal of any tree, an inspection must be carried out for any signs of protected wildlife including nests and animal habitat.
-Should any recent wildlife activity be identified, removal of the tree must not occur until the animal has vacated the area of immediate danger. - 6.
+Stop work and contact Council for advice. - 4.
+Prior to the removal of any tree, an inspection must be carried out for any signs of protected wildlife including nests and animal habitat.
+Should any recent wildlife activity be identified, removal of the tree must not occur until the animal has vacated the area of immediate danger. - 5.
 Damaged vegetation is removed and disposed of at an approved site; and/or damaged vegetation is mulched or chipped and used onsite.